-In accordance with state law, all enclosed Authority spaces (including buildings, breakrooms, and covered parking lots) Authority-wide are considered non-smoking areas.
+In accordance with state law, all enclosed Authority spaces (including buildings, breakrooms, and covered parking lots) at all Authority locations are considered non-smoking areas.
 Outdoor smoking areas, away from all Authority-structures, may be provided at some locations.

 K. Theft.